Hochopepper/SwordToShield/CoreRules.md

 Certain spells, attacks, or features may inflict status effects, their details can be found here.

+### Surprised
+- A Surprised creature has disadvantage on saving throws and checks against their surpriser until the start of their next turn.
+- A Surprised creature Has disadvantage on initiative rolls in any combat encounter immediately after being surprised.
+- The surpriser has advantage on attacks against the surprised creature.

+#### Surprised Conditions
+A creature is considered surprised when an action is taken in relation to them by a creature whos presence they were unaware of.

 ### Blinded
 - A blinded creature can't see and automatically fails any ability checks that rely on sight.
 - Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

 ### Charmed
 - A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.
 - The charmer has advantage on any ability check to interact socially with the creature.

 ### Deafened
 - A deafened creature can't hear and automatically fails any ability check that requires hearing.

 ### Frightened
 - A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
 - A frightened creature can't willingly move closer to the source of its fear.

 ### Grappled
 - A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.
 - The condition ends if the grappler is incapacitated.
 - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the thunderwave spell.

 ### Incapacitated
 - An incapacitated creature can't take actions or reactions.

 ### Invisible
 - An invisible creature is impossible to see without the aid of magic or a special sense.
 For the purpose of hiding, the creature is heavily obscured.
 The creature's location can be detected by any noise it makes or any tracks it leaves.
 - Attack rolls against the creature have disadvantage, and the creature's attack rolls have advantage.

 ### Paralyzed
 - A paralyzed creature is incapacitated and can't move or speak.
 - A paralyzed creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage.
 - Any attack that hits the creature deals double damage if the attacker is within 5 feet of the creature.

 ### Petrified
 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
 - The creature is incapacitated, can't move or speak, and is unaware of its surroundings.
 - Attack rolls against the creature have advantage.
 - The creature automatically fails Strength and Dexterity saving throws.
 - The creature has resistance to all damage.
 - The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.

 ### Poisoned
 - A poisoned creature has disadvantage on attack rolls and ability checks.
 - A poisoned creature takes 1 poison damage at the end of each of its turns

 ### Prone
 - A prone creature's only movement option is to crawl at half speed, unless it stands up and thereby ends the condition.
 - The creature has disadvantage on melee attack rolls.
 - An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
 Otherwise, the attack roll has disadvantage.

 ### Restrained
 - A restrained creature's speed becomes 0, and it can't benefit from any bonus to its speed.
 - Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.
 - The creature has disadvantage on Dexterity saving throws.

 ### Stunned
 - A stunned creature is incapacitated, can't move, and can speak only falteringly.
 - The creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage.

 ### Unconcious
 - An unconscious creature is incapacitated, can't move or speak, and is unaware of its surroundings.
 - The creature drops whatever it's holding and falls prone.
 - The creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage.
 - Any attack that hits the creature deals double damage if the attacker is within 5 feet of the creature.

 ### Obliterated
 - An obliterated creature cannot be ressurected by anything less than a wish.